Sydney-Informatics-Hub/Scalable-DIA-NN/docs/portability.md

 A future release will see the workflow written in Nextflow.
 This imminent release will be portable.

 Currently, it runs on SCIEX wiff files.
-We will test on other datasets TBA.
+We will test on other raw data types (TBA).